C0rn3j/tlrc/README.md

 The rationale is that one might want to split things differently for karaoke lyrics as opposed to unsynced lyrics.

-We want TLRC to do something akin to the LRC A2 extension.
+We want TLRC to do something akin to the LRC A2 extension, i.e. fullblown karaoke.

 We want TLRC to do something akin to the duet extension - we should be able to mark all the singers and assign them shorthands, so we know who is singing.